 Low Slope Roofing

-For this, industrial buildings acquire low-slope roofs more than the homeowners.
+For this, industrial buildings acquire low-slope roofs more than homeowners.
 Plus, it can also cover more area per square foot.
-As for the manufacturing, low-slope roofs are made with common materials that mostly include PVC, UPVC, TPO, EPDM, built up roofs, metal, and modified bitumen.
+As for manufacturing, low-slope roofs are made with common materials that mostly include PVC, UPVC, TPO, EPDM, built-up roofs, metal, and modified bitumen.
 Due to the exquisite materials being used, low-slope roofs are also low-cost and can benefit most residential roof designs.

 Advantages and Disadvantages of a Steep-Slope Roof